 Disaster recovery is never cheap when systems are entirely housed on-premises.
-Redundant data storage and hosting duplicate sites come with price tags for infrastructure, network, administration, maintenance, plus paying the rent for the physical space to house all of those appliances.
+Redundant data storage and hosting duplicate sites come with price tags for infrastructure, network, administration, maintenance, plus paying the rent for the physical space to house all those appliances.

+Although the shift to the cloud and the scalability of cloud computing has done a lot to cut the costs associated with the “old school” all-on-premises architecture, disaster recovery in the cloud has its own cost considerations.
 If you plan on decommissioning an existing disaster recovery site in favor of a site based in the cloud—especially if you are currently using NetApp for primary and secondary storage—this is a crucial time to consider the costs of disaster recovery in the cloud.

 What are your objectives for RTO and RPO, how will you comply with data protection SLAs, and, most importantly, how will you keep costs down?